mosessoh/flappy/README.md

 ## Controls

 - **Space Bar**: Make the bird jump/fly upward
+- **Tap Screen**: Make the bird jump/fly upward (on mobile devices)

 ## Features

 - Simple and responsive gameplay
+- Mobile-friendly with touch support
 - Progressive difficulty that increases as you score
 - Score tracking
 - Game over screen with restart option